Malvina Hoffman: Personal life

 She was married to an Englishman, Samuel Bonarius Grimson, on June 4, 1924.
-Grimson was injured by mustard gas and phosgene during World War I, and his career as a concert violist ended when his hands were crushed during an accident with a truck during the war.
+Grimson had been injured by mustard gas and phosgene during World War I, and his career as a concert violist was ended when his hands were crushed during an accident with a truck during the war.
 After the war, he collected antique paintings and instruments.
 He also invented a tube for a color television.
-He traveled with her during her search for authentic indigenous models for the anthropological series.
-Hoffman and Grimson divorced in 1936, some speculated that it was due to an affair that she had with the ballerina Anna Pavlova.
-He married Bettina Warburg, the daughter of Nina Loeb and Paul Warburg, in 1942.
+Grimson traveled with her during her search for authentic indigenous models for the anthropological series.
+Hoffman and Grimson divorced in 1936; some speculated that it was due to an affair that she had with the ballerina Anna Pavlova.
+Grimson later married Bettina Warburg, the daughter of Nina Loeb and Paul Warburg, in 1942.
 She was 16 years his junior.
 Grimson died in 1955.

 Hoffman befriended painter Romaine Brooks, writer Gertrude Stein, and ballet dancer Anna Pavlova.
 She held costume parties and balls in her studio, which were reported in the city's society pages.
 She often spent the summers in a Hartsdale cottage provided to her by Paul Warburg.

 On July 10, 1966, Malvina Cornell Hoffman died of a heart attack in her studio in Manhattan, which had been purchased by the philanthropist Mary Williamson Averell and provided to Hoffman for a low-priced rent.